andyreych/BusinessIntelligence/README.md

 * Which months were considered the most profitable ones last year?
 * Who are our VIP customers and their country of origin?
 * How many orders each employee have handled in total?
+* How many clients do we have for each country?

 Important Notes: